Combining Experimental and Observational Data for Identification and Estimation of Long-Term Causal Effects: Supplementary Materials for Section

 for the external validity, the authors assume that for $a\in\{0,1\}$,

-Our internal validity assumption is weaker in the sense that we allow that the researcher assigns treatments in the trial based on observed covariates.
+Our assumption for internal validity is weaker in the sense that we allow that the researcher assigns treatments in the trial based on observed covariates.
 Clearly choosing the treatment independent of the observed covariates is a special case.
-More importantly, our external validity assumption is much weaker as we allow the distribution of the covariates to be different in the experimental and observational datasets.
+More importantly, our assumption for external validity is much weaker as we allow the distribution of the covariates to be different in the experimental and observational datasets.
 The data in these two datasets may have been collected in completely geographically separated places, and hence it is important to have the capability of allowing different distributions for the covariates in the two domains.
-However, we note that the authors have also provided an extension to their setup and results which is very similar to the proximal data fusion approach proposed in our work.
+However, we note that the authors also present an extension to their setup that resembles our proximal data fusion approach.

 In the place of our Assumption \ref{assumption:proxy} (i.e., existence of proximal variable) the authors of that work assume there exists three short-term outcomes $S=(S_1,S_2,S_3)$ in the system, sorted in the temporal order, and posit the ``sequential outcomes'' assumption, which states that for $a\in\{0,1\}$,